 Gingrich’s office recently started giving out lab results electronically, but Gingrich would never email results.
 He worries about providing security without a top-notch encryption system.
 Instead, his office has a patient portal, which is a secure online system where patients can log in to view test results and message their doctors.
 Portals also serve as a central repository for lab results.
 Many doctor’s offices, like Gingrich’s, upload them to the portal as soon as they come in.

+However, even with more doctors using patient portals to streamline communication and make practice operations more efficient, patient adoption is still relatively low.
 One recent study found that portals can positively affect patient satisfaction and retention.
 In a 2016 case study, a family physician in North Carolina estimated his practice’s portal resulted in 10,000 fewer phone calls to his office each year.

 “Patients have direct access to blood tests, imaging reports and notes,” says Gingrich.
 “Some patients like that, others haven’t adapted to it.
 It’s quite variable.”